GeoPlatform/CCB-Plugins/themes/geoplatform-ccb/README.txt

 No, GeoPlatform plugins work independently of the theme.

-* The dropdown menu no longer functions.

-This is most likely due to conflicting uses of the Bootstrap library.
-The GeoPlatform CCB theme utilizes Bootstrap for some of its operations, and loading that asset with a plugin as well can cause conflicts.
-It is advised to avoid using that plugin.

 == Copyright ==

 GeoPlatform-CCB for use with GeoPlatform.gov products and general use.